braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 * Upload your own tracking of events, purchases, or custom profile attributes.
 This information can help you build precise customer segments that enhance the user experience for your campaigns.

-## Requirements or Pre-Requisites
+## Requirements and Pre-Requisites

-An account and Basic knowledge of Braze.
+An account and basic knowledge of Braze.
-An account and Basic Knowledge of Treasure Data.
+An account and basic Knowledge of Treasure Data.

 | Requirement | Origin | Access | Description |
 |---|---|---|---|